-Electrocardiography - Wikipedia Electrocardiography is the process of producing an electrocardiogram (ECG or EKG[a]), a recording of the heart's electrical activity through repeated cardiac cycles [4]
+Electrocardiography - Wikipedia Electrocardiography is the process of using an electrocardiograph (a device) to produce an electrocardiogram (a recording, often called an ECG or EKG[a]) that shows a line graph of the heart's electrical activity through repeated cardiac cycles [4]

 Electrocardiogram (ECG or EKG) - Mayo Clinic An electrocardiogram (ECG or EKG) is a test to record the electrical signals in the heart It shows how the heart is beating Sticky patches called electrodes are placed on the chest and sometimes on the arms or legs Wires connect the patches to a computer, which prints or displays results